Connect with us

 What device did Lauren Windsor use?
 She could have used a small, sophisticated device specifically designed for electronic eavesdropping, or she could have used her phone.
 It doesn’t really matter under the law.
 It was a device, and virtually everyone, of their own accord, carries highly sophisticated listening and recording devices in the form of smartphones and smartwatches.

-The facts surrounding this recording indicate that it was made in Washington D.C. – a one-party consent jurisdiction – by a person who was a party to .
+The facts surrounding this recording indicate that it was made in Washington D.C. – a one-party consent jurisdiction – by a person who was a party to the conversation.
 More importantly, it was made at an event where many people were in attendance and speaking within earshot of others.
 Given the setting and the prominence of the justices as public figures at the event, the recording of their conversations is likely lawful – regardless of jurisdiction.
 Windsor may have violated some event attendance terms – in legal terms, a contract – but not wiretapping and eavesdropping laws.

 A failure of wiretapping and privacy laws